cmelende/CS6381_Project/README.md

 # create a publisher for the broker...
 subscriber = SubscriberClient(subscriber_strategy=strategy)
 ```

-## Advanced Examples
-For the advanced examples we provide, it is important to note that we are using a few helper classes in order to setup our middleware a little easier, but these can be defined by the application code developers and are not required:
-* App - this program is responsible for parsing the value of the command line arguments.
-It looks only for the --flag command line argument which dictates what mode we should run the Broker, Publisher, Or Subscriber middleware in.
-* BrokerApp - inherits off of App, this class is responsible for creating the BrokerStrategy object, which will dictate what behaviour the Broker will exhibit
-* PublisherApp - inherits off of App, this class is responsible for creating the PublisherStrategy object, which will dictate what behaviour the Publishers exhibit
-* SubscriberApp - inherits off of App, this class is responsible for creating the SubscriberStrategy object, which will dictate what behaviour the Subscribers exhibit

-These examples can be found in zmqmw/examples

 ## Implementation Details
 We will go over each part of the system.
 The main pattern we use in our middleware is the strategy pattern which you can read more [here](https://refactoring.guru/design-patterns/strategy/python/example).
 We chose this pattern because as we expand the framework, the implementation details are abstracted from the user and can be interchanged relatively easily.
 You can see a UML diagram of how design in the following figure representing the `BrokerStrategy` object.